 Correct and consistent condom use is one of the most effective ways to prevent the spread of HIV.
 Free condoms are always available in Four A's Anchorage and Juneau offices.
 Four A's also provides free condoms for distribution in health clinics, bars, schools, shelters, youth centers, nonprofit organizations, and other sites throughout the state of Alaska.
-To request condoms contact Matt Allen, Four A's Director of HIV Prevention and Education.
+To request condoms, contact the Four A's Prevention Team at (907)-744-6877 / (907)-744-7366.

 Not sure how to use a condom?
 No problem!